-The corporate office firewall may need to be reconfigured to allow other traffic from the server to the internal network if the server is used as a VPN server.
+The corporate office firewall may need to be reconfigured to allow other traffic from the MSL server to the internal network if the MSL server is used as a VPN server.
 The ports and protocols required will depend on the applications used by the client PCs and this configuration is outside the scope of this document.

-More information on firewall configuration can be found in 15 Error!
-Not a valid bookmark self-reference. and Error!
-Reference source not found.
+More information on firewall configuration can be found in Firewalls DMZ and Appendix A.